 There are many opportunities for SJSU faculty to be a part of the Global Spartan community.
-As a faculty member there are many ways to engage with international programs and projects.
-This can include:
+Faculty members can engage with international programs and projects, by:

 - Leading a Faculty-Led study abroad program (FLP)